bread-modular/website/content/modules/03-midi.md

 This module does not come with any cables.
 Here's a guide on cables for you to source:

-* **3.5mm TRS to TRS** - If your MIDI device supports TRS MIDI, you can use this cable.
-This can be easily found at any local audio store.
+* **3.5mm TRS to TRS** - If your MIDI device supports TRS MIDI, you can use a "3.5mm stereo cable".
+It can be easily found at any local or online audio store.
 * **MIDI DIN to TRS MIDI** - If your MIDI device uses a DIN connector, you can use [this adapter](https://www.amazon.com/s?k=MIDI+to+TRS) along with a [MIDI DIN cable](https://www.amazon.com/s?k=MIDI+DIN+cable).